 Step 3: Choose a Conversion Profile

-In order to choose the output format,you’ll need to use the Profile Switcher button located in the upper left corner of the UI; the one found right next to the three “+Add From” buttons mentioned earlier.
-Clicking this button will bring up a new window that features a few different tabs.
+In order to choose the output format, navigate to the profile library via the "choose other profile" option from the Profile Selection Box, where a few different tabs will show up in the up-coming window.
 The software opens the Format tab by default but in this case, we actually want to jump to Device instead.
 Doing so will allow us to convert our video to iPhone X/iPad/Samsung Galaxy/HUAWEI Mate, and more.

 Upon opening the Device tab,you will notice a list of manufacturers on the left side of the screen.
 Here, you simply need to choose the brand of your device and then the model.
 We’re going with Galaxy S7 for demonstration purposes but there are many others to choose from.
 Among others, this includes new and popular devices like the iPhone XS, Apple TV 4K, Samsung Galaxy S9, Huawei Mate 10, Xbox One, PS4, and more.
 Pick whichever device you want to convert to and then proceed to the next step.

 Step 4: Advanced Settings